-3 Written Questions
+3 Written questions

-3 Multiple Choice Questions
+3 Multiple choice questions

 - Theory that actin filaments slide toward each other during muscle contraction while the myosin filaments are still.

 Cardiac muscle → Type of involuntary muscle found in the walls of internal organs and blood vessels.

 Actin → Structural protein in muscle cells that makes up the thin filaments of myofibrils.